Jennifer88huang/pulsar/site2/docs/functions-overview.md

 ## Supported languages

-Pulsar Functions can currently be written in [Java](functions-api.md#functions-for-java) and [Python](functions-api.md#functions-for-python).
-Support for additional languages is coming soon.
+Currently, Pulsar Functions support [Java](functions-api.md#functions-for-java) and [Python](functions-api.md#functions-for-python).
+Other programming language will be supported soon with your contribution.

-## The Pulsar Functions API
+## Pulsar Functions API

-The Pulsar Functions API enables you to create processing logic that is:
+Pulsar Functions API enables you to create processing logic that is:

 * Type safe.
 Pulsar Functions can process raw bytes or more complex, application-specific types.
 * Based on SerDe (**Ser**ialization/**De**serialization).
-A variety of types are supported "out of the box" but you can also create your own custom SerDe logic.
+A variety of types are supported "out of the box", yet you can also create your own custom SerDe logic.

 ### Function context

-Each Pulsar Function created using the [Pulsar Functions SDK](#the-pulsar-functions-sdk) has access to a context object that both provides:
+Pulsar Functions created using the [Pulsar Functions SDK](#the-pulsar-functions-sdk) have access to a context object that provides:

 1. A wide variety of information about the function, including:
   * The name of the function